 Here’s the last tip.
 If you are car camping and can bring lots of bedding to the campsite, do that!
 Put down a warm wool blanket (or foam floor cushions) or old woven rugs onto the tent bottom first.
 Put your sleep pads on top of these.
 Then, on top of your sleeping bag throw a big warm duvet and you should be toasty and warm camping in a tent all night long!

 In short, cool weather camping is definitely possible.
 For the adventurous types, I highly recommend investing in the best gear you can afford.
-Most of the gear you will purchase can be used in any season, so really, if you love camping, you can’t go wrong with being prepared with more gear.
-These tips will help you learn how to stay warm camping in a tent.
-Any tips you’d like to add?
+Most of the gear mentioned above can be used in any season, so really, if you love camping, you can’t go wrong with being prepared with quality camping gear.